 If the family starts a heated legal battle over a will’s legitimacy, the heirs might be left with very little once the courts get their cut.
 Just look at how Elvis' estate was fleeced.

 Fees will vary by state but some states have standardized fees.
 Just check out California:

-When we set ours up it cost $1500.
+When we established our revocable living trust, it cost $1500.
 That was about 5 years ago.
 The estate planning attorney I used streamlined the process.
 We had an initial hour consultation that if we decided to proceed with the trust, he included in the overall price.

 Then he forwarded us a long worksheet that helped my wife and I think through the process and convey our wishes.
 I bet we spend four or five hours going over that worksheet.
 It was a long discussion but also very good for us to hash out all our wishes if the worst happens.

 He then gave us another 20-30 minute phone consultation to review our wishes and clarify any questions he had.
 A few days later he had all the documents emailed to us for review.

 After we reviewed everything, he sent us the documents for notarization and witnessing.
 We did that and the document should be legally binding after all that.